kostajh/rebuild/README.md

 ## Commands

   - `drush rebuild @example.local --source=@example.prod` - Rebuild the environment at `@example.local` using the source `@example.prod`
-  - `drush rebuild @example.local --view-manifest` - View the manifest for rebuilding `@example.local`.
+  - `drush rebuild @example.local --view-config` - View the config for rebuilding `@example.local`.
 Does not execute any tasks.
   - `drush rebuild-info @example.local` - Displays statistics on rebuilds for `@example.local`

 ### Help